|Author:||Fiona Himsworth/Lee Davey|

 All partnership work is carried out in accordance with current GDPR guidelines.

-The York Learning curriculum includes several elements that relate to IAG including, soft skills development relating to work-readiness, job searching, C.V. writing, preparation for interviews, workplace resilience and safeguarding, as well as basic skills including English, maths and digital.
+The York Learning curriculum includes several elements that relate to IAG including soft skills development relating to work-readiness: exploring work and learning options; job searching, CV writing, preparation for interviews, understanding own transferable skills, wellbeing, workplace resilience and safeguarding, skills for current and future jobs markets, work related financial literacy, as well as functional skills including English, maths and IT/digital.
 Significant IAG takes place within ILP and RARPA processes through regular reviews and target setting.

 Guidance may also involve advocacy on behalf of some learners and referral for specialist guidance and support.
 This involves more in-depth one-to-one work by guidance trained staff.